*Please note that the Balkh Hash Plant is currently unavailable in North America.

 Potency vary from plant to plant according to the THC to CBD ratio.
 The plants range from high CBD-low THC all the way to low CBD-high THC.

 This Balkhi cultivar is easy to grow and flowers relatively quickly.
-At first the plants all look very similar but as they flower, they start displaying a wide array of aromas, shapes and colors.
+At first the plants all look very similar.
+As they flower, they start displaying a wide array of aromas, shapes and colors.

 Not unlike other north Afghan Landraces, the plants can be broad to narrow leafleted.

 The fastest flowering phenotypes usually display broad leaflets and are medium producers.
-However, the plants which require 10 to 11 weeks to flower can be very high yielders.
+However, the longer flowering plants can be very high yielders.

 As they flower, about 10% of the Balkh landrace plants gradually turn black.
 Towards the end of the flowering cycle, some of the plants have become completely black both on the leaves and flowers.

 These Afghan plants are moderate feeders.
-They require higher levels of nutrients than most landrace varieties, though, not as much as most modern hybrids.
+Hence, they require higher levels of nutrients than most landrace varieties.
+However, they need less fertilizer than most modern hybrids.

 Landrace Genetics, central Asian landrace expert, personally aquired the seeds in the Balkh Province near the city of Balkh in 2018.
 The Khalifa team has since been adapting this strain to growing indoors by reducing the hermaphroditism and decreasing the amount of undesirable phenotypes while preserving a lot of genetic diversity.